huggingface/optimum-quanto/README.md

 # Optimum Quanto

+> This project is currently in maintenance mode.
+We accept pull requests only for minor bug fixes, documentation improvements, and other maintenance tasks.
+Major new features or breaking changes are unlikely to be merged.
+For production-ready quantization features or active development, consider alternative projects such as [bitsandbytes](https://github.com/bitsandbytes-foundation/bitsandbytes) or [torchAO](https://github.com/pytorch/ao).

 🤗 Optimum Quanto is a pytorch quantization backend for [optimum](https://huggingface.co/docs/optimum/en/index).

 It has been designed with versatility and simplicity in mind: